 Leaders in the church aren’t exempt from sin.
 No one is.
 We don’t expect perfect people to lead our congregations, create our resources, and speak into our culture.
-But we do expect them to uphold the Bible’s authority.
+But we do expect them to uphold the Bible’s authority and walk in holiness.
 We do want them to remain faithful to Christ.

 So what are we to do when a respected Christian leader fails the church, in any context?
 How are we to respond?